rahulpowar/json-remap-engine/README.md

 GitHub Actions runs the same checks on every push and pull request via `.github/workflows/ci.yml`.
 The workflow uses `npm ci`, executes `npm run check`, and builds the production bundles on Node.js 18.x and 20.x.

+Published GitHub releases automatically trigger `.github/workflows/release.yml`, which repeats the checks and runs `npm publish --access public`.
+Store an npm automation token in the repository secret `NPM_TOKEN` before tagging a release.

 ## License

 MIT